ucsd-cse29/fa24/src/week4/c-multifile-make.md

 3. **Commit and push your changes to Github.** Make sure to include the new files you created in your commit.

 ## Makefiles
 Thus far, we have been typing out the various `gcc` commands needed to compile our C programs.
-We have also learned some command-line flags that can be useful when compiling our programs like `-g` for debugging information, `-Wall` for extra compiler warnings, and `-fsanitize` for memory errors.
+We have also learned some command-line flags that can be useful when compiling our programs like `-g` for debugging information, `-std=c99` to use the correct C version when compiling on `ieng6` and `-fsanitize` for memory errors.
 Wouldn't it be nice if we could just type one command and have all the necessary files compiled with the correct flags?
 This is where `make` comes in.

 `make` is a utility for building C programs.
 A `Makefile` is a file that contains a set of rules that tell the `make` utility what commands it should run for that rule.
 We will be creating a `Makefile` with rules to compile our C programs with the correct flags and dependencies.